Begging laws in New York

-The administration of laws and regulations relating to begging in the state of New York is largely performed by each of the 62 cities of the state.
+The administration of laws and regulations relating to begging in the state of New York is largely performed by each of the 62 counties of the state.
 Many of the state of New York's largest cities have introduced laws in the last decade prohibiting 'aggressive begging' in some form.
 New York City Administrative Code §10-136, City of Buffalo Code §317, City of Rochester Code §44-4, and Albany Code §255-59 prohibit forms of 'aggressive begging' which can include, but is not limited to, conduct that is likely to cause a fear of bodily harm, physical contact, approaching or blocking motor vehicles, and being within a certain distance of banks and ATMs.
 Syracuse City General Ordinances §16-9 and §16-11 prohibit lewd solicitation and loitering.
 The city of Yonkers does not currently have any similar law.
 New York City also has bans on all begging within the subway system and in airports.

 This situation of banning specific aggressive elements of panhandling arose because of several challenges to previous begging laws on the grounds of constitutionality.
 In 1990, the ban on begging in New York City's subway was challenged in Young v.
 New York City Transit Authority, and the Second Circuit Court of Appeals found that the ban in this case did not infringe on First Amendment rights to free speech.
 However, this precedent did not last long as it was seemingly overturned in 1993, in Loper v.
 New York City Police Department.
 The Loper case was a challenge to the statewide law in the New York Penal Code §240.35(1) which made it an offence to loiter in a public place for the purpose of begging.
 New York City Police Department rarely issued fines under this law, but used it to 'move on' beggars.
 In Loper, the Second Circuit Court of Appeals found begging in this case to be a First Amendment right.
 And clarified that the ban on the subway system in the Young case was a reasonable limit as, even though it was publicly owned, panhandling in the confined space of the subway system can disrupt and startle passengers and potentially cause harm.
 Whereas, the blanket ban in all public spaces in the Loper case would leave beggars nowhere else for begging, which was considered an 'expressive activity' and thus protected by the First Amendment.